Current Requirements for the Doctor of Physical Therapy (DPT) Program

 Clinical Experience

 Each student must successfully complete 32 weeks of full-time clinical education experience (CEE) before graduation and an integrated clinical education experience equivalent to one week of clinic time.
-The full-time CEE consists of eight weeks in an inpatient or outpatient setting in the second fall of the program after completion of the first didactic year, and a 24-week full-time terminal CEE that could be in a variety of settings and begins after the completion of the didactic program in the spring of the second year.
-This experience extends through summer.
+In the fall of the second year, the students complete their first 8 week full-time CEE in an inpatient or outpatient setting.
+At the end of the second year after completion of the didactic curriculum, students complete 24 weeks of full-time clinical education experiences in a variety of settings.